Robert Roth (activist)

-Robert Roth (born 1950) was an active member in the anti-war, anti-racism and anti-imperialism movements of the 1960s and 70s, and key member of the Students for a Democratic Society (SDS) political movement in the Columbia University Chapter in New York, where he eventually presided.
+Robert Roth (born 1950) was an active member of the anti-war, anti-racism and anti-imperialism movements of the 1960s and 1970s and a key member of the Students for a Democratic Society (SDS) political movement in the Columbia University Chapter in New York, where he eventually presided.
 Later, as a member of the Weatherman/Weather Underground Organization he used militant tactics to oppose the Vietnam War and racism.
-After the war ended, Roth surfaced from his underground status and has been involved in a variety of social causes to this day.
+After the war ended, Roth surfaced from his Underground status and has been involved in a variety of social causes.

+He has one grandson, named Wolf Mirkinson, star of “The Wolf and Jack podcast,” and two granddaughters, named Orion and Izzy.

 Early years

 Roth is the son of a middle-class family in Queens, New York, where he grew up in a progressive Jewish household.
-He graduated high school in 1966, at the age of 16.
-That same year he was accepted to, and entered Columbia University.
-In 1969, Roth withdrew from Columbia to focus his full attention to SDS.
+He graduated from high school in 1966 at the age of 16.
+That same year he began studying at Columbia University in New York.
+In 1969, Roth withdrew from Columbia in order to devote his attention to Students for a Democratic Society, usually referred to as SDS.

 Students for a Democratic Society

 Roth was recruited to join SDS at Columbia University by Mark Rudd and John Jacobs during his freshmen year at Columbia.
-In 1969 he was elected leader of SDS when he decided he would not finish school at Columbia and would instead focus on fighting the revolution.
-That same year he dropped out of school to avoid disciplinary charges and to commit himself to revolutionary organization.
+In 1969, he was elected leader of SDS when he decided he would not finish school at Columbia and would instead focus on fighting the revolution.
+That same year he also dropped out of school to avoid disciplinary charges and to commit himself to the organization.
 He spent that summer working with an SDS community organizing project in the Inwood section of New York City.